mateu/college-search/README.md

 ## Notes

-### Slow indexing over WAN

-elasticsearch indexing (csv.js) over to a remote docker container (think ping ~ 120ms) required me increasing the requestTimeout (to 100 seconds from 30 seconds) for the indexing to complete.
+elasticsearch indexing via csv.js required setting the es client keepAlive to false to finish off the process